 Main Street Bridge

-- Arch bridge over Fishing River on Main Street in Mosby
+- Concrete arch bridge over Cedar River on Main Street in Charles City

 - Open to traffic

 - Built 1909 replacing a two-span through truss bridge built in the 1880s.